dataseyo/Zshif/index.md

 ## Research
 I'm interested primarily in philosophy of physics, philosophy of science more generally, climate science, and social epistemology.
 My research currently involves:
 - extending effective realism into the domain of QFT in curved spacetime.
 - carefully examining what philosophical work fields like numerical relativity can be made to do.
 They've traditionally been neglected as "tools that facilitate computation," but I think that Mark Wilson and others have made a good case for taking physics avoidance (and what facilitates it) seriously when interpreting, representating, and just thinking about theories.
+After all, such fields heavily contribute to the content of our theories: the field equations, when unsolved, aren't very useful.
 - formulating a realism that both makes salient and takes advantage of the unique epistemic position we're in with respect to some contemporary theories; also, cashing out what exactly it means and looks like to be in a better epistemic position wrt. one theory than another.

 In  the future, I hope to work on: